SharePoint/PnP-Guidance/articles/portal-performance.md

 # Proven Practices for SharePoint Online Portals - Performance

 Every portal design includes at least one aspect that requires the customization of SharePoint.
-The new customization model for SharePoint Online is the SharePoint Add-in Model, which is a distributed application architecture that can encompass a number of execution environments: SharePoint Online, Web Hoster(s), Service Provider(s), and the Client Browser.
+The customization model for SharePoint Online portals is the SharePoint Add-in Model, which is a distributed application architecture that can encompass a number of execution environments: SharePoint Online, Web Hoster(s), Service Provider(s), and the Client Browser.
 This architecture is predicated on the concept of client-to-server data requests.

 The SharePoint Add-in Model (and its distributed architecture) now places an even greater emphasis on effective design and development for web applications in general, and client-side web applications in particular, especially when it comes to the concept of application performance.